docascode/vscode-docs-build/README.md

 ## Performance benchmark

 > Notes:
-> 1. At the first time you build the Docs repository on your local machine, we need to restore all the dependencies(Template repository and CRR repositories, build dependencies), it will take some time, which depends on your network.
+> 1. On the first build of a Docs repository on your local machine, all the dependencies (template repository, Cross Repository Reference, build dependencies, etc.) will need to be fetched, and this will take some time to complete (depending on your network).
-> 2. We will cache all the restored resource.
+> 2. All of the fetched resources will be cached locally, and additional local builds will run much faster.
-> 3. We only run restore on VS Code re-open.
+> 3. A restore will be performed on each VS Code session (VS Code).

 ### Windows

 > Device Spec(Surface Book2):
 > - CPU: 1.9GHz 4 Cores Intel Core i7-8650U
 > - Memory: 16GB 1867 MHz DDR4
 > - Storage: SSD
 > - Battery settings: Power mode(plugged in): Best performance